FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 You'll also need an OIDC compliant identity server.
 In this post, I'll be using FusionAuth as my identity provider ([here's the five minute setup guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide)), but the nodebb configuration will be much the same with any OIDC compliant server.
 FusionAuth will live at `http://local.fusionauth.io`.

-(Wait, what if you aren't using an OIDC compliant identity management system?
+(Wait, what if you aren't using an OIDC compliant identity management system as your SSO server?
 Well, FusionAuth is free for unlimited users and here's [migration instructions](https://fusionauth.io/docs/v1/tech/tutorials/migrate-users).)

 ## Setting up the SSO server

 First, create an application in FusionAuth.
 I'm going to call mine, creatively, "nodebb".
+Note that you can create as many applications as you want.
+If you were really building out "The Dream", you'd also want a 'todo app' application.
+Users have the same username and password for both applications, but may not be able to log in to both.
+(Being able to log in is controlled by registrations, which we'll cover below.)

 After you save the application, edit it again, as we'll need to record a couple of configuration variables.
 Go to the "OAuth" tab.

 The client id and client secret are tied to the FusionAuth application.
 These look like `fe4b813b-e2ec-49c8-b27f-40af5e271792` and and `Qz6PKsagXv13ipiHb4TZ9ii5Q9n_YcFAD-R0D5RKkqo` respectively..
 Save them off to a text file, as you'll use them later.